 Ms. Eaton attended the University of Massachusetts where she received a B.S. in Astronomy.
 After graduation she worked as a telescope operator for the Computer Sciences Corporation at NASA’s Goddard Space Flight Center and spent a year as a research assistant at the Harvard Center for Astrophysics/Smithsonian Astrophysical Observatory.
 She went on to continue her education at Wesleyan University earning a M.A. in Astronomy and Physics.
 Before coming to Gould, Ms. Eaton taught Physics at Dirigo High School in Dixfield, Maine.
 At Gould Ms. Eaton teaches all upper level and AP physics and astronomy courses.
 An avid outdoors person, Ms. Eaton has hiked the Long Trail in Vermont and completed the John Muir Trail in California (twice).
 She has also participated in the Trek Across Maine.
 She and her partner, Kevin, live locally in Bethel.

+Mr. Siekman began his teaching career in 1989 at Cushing Academy and came to Gould in 1998.
+He has taught chemistry, biology, physics, and marine science while at Gould.
 Mr. Siekman has taught for over 25 years, including more than 15 at Gould where he teaches chemistry, biology, physics, and marine science.
 Coach Siekman is a near lifelong coach and has coached basketball for girls and boys for over 20 years.
 Currently he leads the Fall Outing Club and is the Head Girls Basketball Coach.
 Mr. Siekman and his wife, Kara, live on campus and have three children, Gould classes of ’07, ’09, ’22.
-In his spare time he is a licensed boat captain, SCUBA diver, an avid sailor, and an avid long distance swimmer and is busy building a second home in Islesboro, Maine.
+In his spare time, he is a licensed boat captain, SCUBA diver, an avid sailor, and an avid long-distance swimmer and is busy building a second home in Islesboro, Maine.

 Mr. Whittington has over 30 years’ experience in boarding schools, where he has served as an administrator, science teacher, and coach.
 “I understand that adolescence is a time of profound developmental change and I am dedicated to helping students learn to use their minds well, as they develop an understanding of who they are and who they may become.”
 As Dean of Academics and a science teacher, Mr. Whittington cares greatly about the environment and is passionate about helping his students find ways to appreciate and preserve the natural habitat and the resources upon which we all depend.
 A varsity soccer player at Dartmouth College, he remains a dedicated fan of both the sport and those who participate.